 Special Education, M.Ed.

-This program is designed to provide advanced teacher licensure in Special Education: General Curriculum to individuals who have an undergraduate degree from a regionally accredited university in special education or another education related field.
+This 100% online program is designed to provide advanced teacher licensure in Special Education: General Curriculum to individuals who have an undergraduate degree from a regionally accredited university in special education or another education related field.
 The primary goal of the M.Ed. program is to prepare teacher leaders for diverse roles in working with individuals with disabilities across the lifespan in a variety of inclusive educational and community environments.

 Special Education Teacher, Inclusion Specialist, Resource Teacher, Program Coordinator, Special Education Curriculum Facilitator